Caroline’s Camino: The beauty in every step

 It is a truth universally acknowledged that if you are going to walk the Camino, then you must start at the end, and then you come back and do the rest.
 Or at least was in this case, when my friend and I decided to walk the Camino.

 Sarria to Santiago is the most popular, accessible, sociable, serviced, well-marked Camino route.
 If you’re travelling by yourself, don’t worry you won’t be for long.
 If one were to attempt to count the number of times you would say ‘Buen Camino’ along the way, one would probably be clocking up as many well wishes as kilometres.
 The sense of camaraderie on the walk is touching.
 Everyone is walking in the same direction to the giant spires of the Cathedral of Santiago Compostela, some slower than others but unlike so many things in life the Camino is not a competition.
-The beauty is in every step and not just at the finish line.
+There is beauty in every step and not just at the finish line.
 Whether you are 12, 22 or 92, fit and fancy free or weighed down with the weight of the world; whether you are walking with friends or have some personal reason to be taking on the Camino, you will belong on this walk, to this walk and for a little while this walk will belong to you too.

 So there we were two Irish gals ready to take on the Camino.
 We began in Sarria, and after a very comfortable night sleep courtesy of the lovely Alfonso Hotel, we joined the meandering stream of fellow walkers, only feeling slightly guilty that the sixty year old woman in front of us was carrying a bag pack that dwarfed her and we (both in our twenties) had only two small rucksacks!
 That first day of walking was so magical.
 We didn’t have any idea of what lay ahead of us but we were pleasantly surprised by the serene beauty of the landscape, which of course was made all the more beautiful by the shining sun that our pale, vitamin D starved skin soaked up as we walked!
 The day flew by we reached the half way mark and stopped for a ‘cerveza’ and a chat with some fellow Caminos and then we were off again, through the rolling hills of the Spanish countryside.